Chapter 3

 “Of course, Commander.
 I’ll be here if you need me.”

-It falls back, allowing Adam the distance he requested while maintaining its watchful presence.
+It falls back, granting him the distance he requested while maintaining its watchful presence.

 “And it’s not ‘Commander,’ at least not yet,” Adam retorts without looking back.